 \textbf{Co-locate tag storage with data:} This option stores tags alongside the data in dedicated meta-data bits that are not otherwise usable as memory by software.
 This scheme eliminates the need to carve out software visible physical memory for tag storage up-front, and is favorable to datacenter deployments.

 In server platforms populated with memory technology that has ECC support, one option to store allocation tags is to use a subset of the ECC bits.
 Since these bits are used only by the memory controller unit (MCU) to provide memory reliability features, use of these bits does not impact total memory capacity available to software and eliminates the impact on VM density and TCO degradation to the cloud service provider.
 AmpereOne$^\circledR$ SoC servers use DDR5 registered DIMMs with ECC support providing access of 80 Byte Codewords (64B data + 16B of parity ECC), with a capability to correct a full symbol of 1 Byte.
 While this allows use of the ECC bits for tag storage, micro-architecture enhancements are needed in the MCU to provide the memory reliability capabilities needed in datacenter platforms using the remainder of the ECC bits available.
-This support is discussed later in section \ref{mte_in_mcu}.
-A similar technique for storing metadata in ECC bits is found in architectures for Confidential Computing \cite{cryptoeprint:2022/1472} and GPU memory safety \cite{sullivan2023implicit}.
+This support is discussed later in Section~\ref{mte_in_mcu}.
+A similar technique for storing metadata in ECC bits is found in the Sun SPARC ADI implementation for Memory Tagging \cite{LinuxKernel_SPARC_ADI}, the RISC-V based Rocket SOC from lowRISC.org \cite{lowRISCorg_RocketSOC}, architectures for Confidential Computing \cite{cryptoeprint:2022/1472} and GPU memory safety \cite{sullivan2023implicit}.